Joel Selwood: 2007–2008: AFL Rising Star winner, first premiership

+2007

-Selwood was drafted by the Geelong Football Club with their first selection, and was the seventh overall draft pick in the 2006 AFL Draft.
+Selwood was drafted by the Geelong Football Club with their first selection, and was the seventh overall draft pick in the 2006 AFL draft.
 Although many recruiting scouts viewed him as "the finest pure footballer in the draft", and a potential top pick, there was still concern surrounding the durability of his knee.
-Nonetheless, as the equal highest-ever draft pick for the Cats, Selwood made his debut in the opening round of the 2007 AFL season and missed only four games during the regular season.
+Nonetheless, as the equal-highest-ever draft pick for the Cats, Selwood made his debut in the opening round of the 2007 AFL season and missed only four games during the regular season.

-Selwood's transition to the AFL drew positive comments throughout the footballing community; former Brisbane coach Leigh Matthews noted how "from [his] first game ... he looked like he had played 200 of them".
+Selwood's transition to the AFL drew positive comments throughout the footballing community; former Brisbane coach and Australian Football Legend Leigh Matthews noted how "from [his] first game ... he looked like he had played 200 of them".
 Geelong coach Mark Thompson labelled the 18-year-old Selwood the best youngster to have come under his tutelage during his time at the club.
 Geelong captain Tom Harley noted about the 18-year-old Selwood that "he's very confident, without a hint of arrogance".
-From the beginning, Selwood showed an ability to influence games; in just his fourth appearance he led his older and more experienced teammates with a game of 25 disposals and nine tackles.
+From the beginning, Selwood showed an ability to influence games; in just his fourth appearance, he led his older and more experienced teammates with a game of 25 disposals and nine tackles.
 This achievement, described as inspiring, earned him an AFL Rising Star Award nomination.
 The Geelong coaching staff had a highlights package made of this performance, to screen to the rest of the team during the match review later that week.
 Selwood's impact on the game as a first-year player prompted numerous comparisons to Chris Judd, who a few years earlier had been lauded for his first-year success as an 18-year-old.

-At the conclusion of the home and away period, Selwood's regular contributions resulted in several individual accolades.
+At the conclusion of the 2007 home-and-away period, Selwood's regular contributions resulted in several individual accolades.
 Polling 44 out of a possible 45 votes, he was awarded the inaugural Ron Evans Medal as the winner of the AFL Rising Star Award.
 Selwood earned the maximum five votes from eight of the nine judges.
-Selwood was also awarded the prestigious AFLPA Best First Year Player Award, winning over 70% of all votes from his peers.
+Selwood was also awarded the prestigious AFLPA Best First-Year Player Award, winning over 70% of all votes from his peers.
 He became only the fourth player to win both the major awards for first-year players.